dnth/dnth.github.io/content/portfolio/how_to_deploy_od_model_on_cpu_at_60_fps/index.md

 {{< /notice >}}

-Deep learning (DL), they seem to be in popular demand these days.
+Deep learning (DL), they seem to be the magic word that makes anything cool.
-We find them everywhere - in blog posts, articles, research papers, Jupyter notebooks.
+We find them everywhere - in blog posts, articles, research papers, advertisements and even [baby books](https://www.amazon.com/Neural-Networks-Babies-Baby-University/dp/1492671207).

 Except in production 🤷‍♂️.

+{{< figure_resizing src="baby_nn.jpg">}}

-As much as we were made to believe DL is the answer to our machine learning problems, more than 85% of DL models don't make it into production - according to a recent survey by [Gartner](https://www.gartner.com/en/newsroom/press-releases/2018-02-13-gartner-says-nearly-half-of-cios-are-planning-to-deploy-artificial-intelligence).
+As much as we were made to believe DL is the answer to our problems, more than 85% of models don't make it into production - according to a recent survey by [Gartner](https://www.gartner.com/en/newsroom/press-releases/2018-02-13-gartner-says-nearly-half-of-cios-are-planning-to-deploy-artificial-intelligence).

 The barrier? *Deployment*.

-For object detection models, we typically train them on massive GPUs either locally or in the cloud.
+In object detection, we typically train models on massive GPUs either locally or in the cloud.
-But when it comes to deploying the model, running them on GPUs is impractical in most situations.
+But when it comes to deployment, running them on GPUs is often impractical.

-On the other hand, CPUs are far more common in deployment settings, and a lot cheaper too.
+On the other hand, CPUs are far more common in deployment, and a lot cheaper.
-But DL models are orders of magnitude slower when deployed on CPUs right?
+But when running DL models, they are orders of magnitude slower compared to GPU.
+Right?

-No. This is no longer true.
+**Wrong**.

-In this post, I will walk you through how we go from this 🐌
+In this post, I will walk you through how we go from this 🐌🐌🐌

 {{< video src="yolox_cpu.mp4" width="700px" loop="true" autoplay="true">}}

-to this 🚀
+to this 🚀🚀🚀
 {{< video src="int8.mp4" width="700px" loop="true" autoplay="true">}}

-Yes you read that right, the model runs on a CPU 😱.
+Yes, you saw that right, this model runs on a CPU 😱.
 If that looks interesting, let's dive in 👇.